-Launched 2014 by New York perfume retailer/niche fragrance house Aedes de Vensutas, Copal Azur is, to me, a perfect incense fragrance.
+Copal Azur was launched in 2014 by New York perfume retailer/niche fragrance house Aedes de Vensutas.

-Since copal cannot be used in perfume, Duchaufour used three different extractions of frankincense and threaded it throughout the fragrance to invoke copal.
-It’s at the opening of Copal Azur, bracing and piney and it pulls you right into the fragrance.
-A lick of salt and ozonic notes filter through the resin and puts you at the seaside.
-As it settles into the skin, the scene changes from the seaside to the tropical forests of Sian Ka'an – a biosphere reserve in the municipality of Tulum in Mexico.
+Since copal cannot be used in perfume, Duchaufour used three different frankincense extractions and threaded them throughout the fragrance to invoke copal.
+The smell of copal smoke vacillates between notes of lemon and pine.
+It launches Copal Azur, giving it a bracing and piney start that pulls you into the fragrance.
+A lick of salt and ozonic notes filter through the resin and put you at the beach.
+The scene changes from the beach to the tropical jungle as it settles on my skin.
 The frankincense shifts from coniferous to woody, while aromatic cardamom, resinous and minty, makes it warm and green.
-Patchouli, sweet and woody, and myrhh balsamy, earthy and a little anisic, complement the frankincense perfectly and help create the feel of tropical forests.
-At the base, the frankincense is softened, and sweetened with amber and almond, then smoothed by Tonka bean, making the drydown creamy, rich, lush and so AdV.
+Patchouli, sweet and woody, and myrrh balsamy, earthy and a little anisic, complement the frankincense perfectly and help create the feel of wet, woody marshes.
+The frankincense is softened at the base and sweetened with amber, which links to the almond aspect of copal before it’s all smoothed by Tonka bean, making the drydown creamy, rich and lush.

-Notes: salty notes, ozonic notes, frankincense, cardamom, patchouli, myrrh, amber, almond and Tonka bean.
+Notes: copal, ozone, salt, frankincense, resin, cardamom, patchouli, myrrh, amber and tonka bean.